bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-09-08-gl3-keycloak.md

 sed -i "s/KC_HOSTNAME=.*/KC_HOSTNAME=/" .env
 ```

-If you have followed the guide **Greenlight with Keycloak** and already set Keycloak and integrated it with Greenlight, you have to comment out the OpenID client configuration for Keycloak:
+If you have Greenlight configured to use Keycloak, you have to comment out the OpenID client configuration:

-For that, please run:

 ```bash
 sed -i "/^OPENID_CONNECT.*/s/OPENID/#OPENID/g" data/greenlight/.env